harikrishnannairu/harikrishnannairu/README.md

 - 👋 Hi, I’m @harikrishnannairu
 - 👀 I’m interested to work as a developer
+- I'm currently working as Angular Developer
-- I’m currently learning python
+- I have learned  python
 - I’m curious to study data analatics

 <!---